womendotcodebe/guest-blogs/recap-of-techtalks-summer-edition-2021.md

 {% image {src: "./blog/guest-blogs/images/techtalks-marta.png", alt: "Marta Luffarelli", widths: [300]} %}

-Liza Morrison is a software engineer from the United States, who specializes in front-end development.
+Liza Morrison is a software engineer from the United States, who specialises in front-end development.
 She moved to Belgium a year ago and has recently joined as a developer at Rosa.

 ### Performance and speed

-The harsh truth is that 40% of visitors are going to leave your page if that doesn’t display correctly within the first 3 seconds.
+The harsh truth is that 40% of visitors are going to leave your page if it doesn’t display correctly within the first 3 seconds.

 Today speed is everything, especially on the web.
 Not only for user experience and for those who are constantly in a hurry: having a top performance score is also going to improve the SEO (Search Engine Optimisation) of your page.